Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 Every Diavlia diamond is lab-grown, IGI-certified, laser-inscribed

 Same diamond, better math.
-Every engagement ring enrolled in the Lifetime Upgrade Program from day one.
+Every engagement ring enrolled in the Lifetime Upgrade Program from day one, so you can upgrade carat weight or other specs at any anniversary with full credit.

 Shop Engagement Rings